-Construction may be hard work, but it should not be dangerous work.
-Employers should take the appropriate steps to keep their workers safe and when there are injuries, they should provide fair workers’ compensation.
-At the law firm of Price Petho & Associates P.L.L.C., our attorneys take pride in our ability to take on negligent employers in construction accident cases.
+Construction may be hard work, but it should not be needlessly dangerous work.
+Employers must take the appropriate steps to keep their workers safe and, when there are injuries, they should provide fair workers’ compensation.
+At Price, Petho & Associates, our Charlotte attorneys take pride in our ability to take on negligent employers in construction accident cases.
 We take pride in our ability to do what is right for our clients.

-Construction accident cases can be a challenge.
-Since there are usually multiple layers of authority, everyone seems to point the blame at someone else.
+Construction accident cases can be a challenge, especially for victims just trying to recover from their injuries.
+Since there are typically multiple layers of authority in these types of incidents, everyone seems to point the blame at someone else.
 Our goal is to find out who is responsible for the accident.
-Through investigation, it’s common to find that an employer has a record of safety violations and may even have received multiple OSHA violations for failing to provide safety equipment.
-Clear signs of negligence like these are used to build strong cases for our clients.
+Through investigation, we often find that an employer has a record of safety violations and may even have received multiple Occupational Safety and Health Administration (OSHA) violations for failing to provide safety equipment.
+We use these clear signs of negligence to build strong cases for our clients.

 We handle all types of construction accidents, including:

 No matter what caused your injuries, our attorneys will work to ensure you or your loved one secure the proper compensation for your losses.

 Data available from the OSHA shows that the construction industry presents incredible dangers to workers.
 During 2019, approximately 20 percent of all workplace fatalities in the United States occurred in the construction industry.
 About one out of every five worker deaths were construction workers.
 Further, the Bureau of Labor Statistics (BLS) reports that 1.6 percent of construction workers suffer an injury serious enough that they miss workdays each year.

 What are the most common causes of construction accidents?